top of page

 Cod Chraymeh or North African fish stew

-This stew derives its name from the way this dish is prepared and eaten, fast, and hot, almost grabbing the stew with a piece of bread, almost like stealing the food from the plate.
+This stew derives its name from the way it is prepared and eaten: fast and hot, almost grabbing the stew with a piece of bread, as if stealing the food from the plate.
 The term literally means "bastard".
-This stew is just delicious, full of flavor from the peppers, harissa paste, and warm Northern African spices.
+This stew is just delicious, full of flavour from the peppers, harissa paste, and warm Northern African spices.

-Although traditionally it is served with a bread, a hearty country loaf, you can also serve it with pita bread, or as I have, with couscous.
-In my case commercial Mediterranean curry couscous.
-They complimented each other beautifully.
+Although it is traditionally served with bread, a hearty country loaf, you can also serve it with pita bread, or, as I have, with couscous.
+In my case, it's commercial Mediterranean curry couscous.
+They complemented each other beautifully.

 Ingredients: